When Did F1 Start?

 • First race under Formula One rules: If you mean the first race held to the new rules agreed in 1946, then the answer is the 1946 Turin Grand Prix on September 1, 1946.
 Achille Varzi won in an Alfa Romeo 158 Alfetta.
 This race followed the rules that would later be used officially from 1947.

-• First race of the official World Championship: If you are asking about the first race of the FIA Formula 1 World Championship, then it is the 1950 British Grand Prix at Silverstone, held on May 13, 1950.
-This was a major event with a huge crowd and members of the British royal family present.
-Giuseppe "Nino" Farina won the race in an Alfa Romeo and went on to become the first World Champion.
+• First race of the official World Championship: The first FIA Formula 1 World Championship race was the 1950 British Grand Prix at Silverstone, held on May 13, 1950.
+A huge crowd and members of the British royal family were present.
+Giuseppe "Nino" Farina won in an Alfa Romeo and went on to become the first World Champion.

 Who Won the First F1 Grand Prix?